 5. Business Savvy

 Restaurants offer a unique upward momentum ability, where hustle and hard work in front of the right eye can be immediately noticed and rewarded.
-One of the best ways to move up in the industry is through experience – as Careerbuilder.com notes, “it is common for professionals in this job to have worked their way up.”³
+One of the best ways to move up in the restaurant industry is through experience.

 The more experience you have in the industry, the more likely you'll improve on your business skills and be able to practically apply them on the job.
 You can approach thinking about this skill in two different ways:

-- Practical Experience: This is where things get more technical.
-For example – business classes or certifications, experience with restaurant open book management, or practical business projects you’ve been assigned.
-Basically, if your experience led to any direct changes to the business or involved a class, that’s where this skill fits in.⁴
+Practical Experience: This is where things get more technical.
+For example - business classes or restaurant courses, experience with restaurant open book management, or practical business projects you've been assigned.
+Basically, if your experience led to any direct changes to the business or involved a class, that's where this skill fits in.

 If you're just now looking to get into the restaurant workforce, make sure you brush up on these restaurant skills.
 At the very least, a basic comfort with all of them will be required on day one, but don't worry - you'll quickly get better at each of them every time you clock in.

-We wouldn’t make you wait for this one.
+We wouldn't make you wait for this one.
 Patience is a crucial restaurant skill.
-Between rude customers, reacting to mistakes from coworkers, and long stretches of time without substantial breaks, you’ll need to be physically and emotionally patient in any restaurant job – all while maintaining a smile on your face and a welcoming disposition.
+Between customer complaints, mistakes from coworkers, and long stretches of time without breaks, you'll need to be physically and emotionally patient in any restaurant job.
+All while maintaining a smile on your face and a welcoming disposition.

 Remember, the customer is always right!
-Keeping your cool when things escalate ensures you won't accidentally make matters worse, and helps riled up customers save face and collect themselves.
+Keeping your cool when things escalate prevents you from making matters worse.
+It also helps disgruntled customers save face and collect themselves.